-Once the Financial Aid Office determines the amount of unearned aid that the school is responsible for returning, the student and the Business Office will be notified.
-The e-mail and/or written letter to the student will specify the amount of aid that must be returned to the Title IV loan program by the school and the amount that must be repaid by the student in accordance with the terms outlined on his or her federal Master Promissory Note.
-If the school's portion of the funds to be returned
+Once we determine the amount of unearned aid that the school is responsible for returning, the student and the Business Office will be notified.
+An email to the student will specify the amount of aid that must be returned by the school and will identify the Title IV loan program(s) to which the funds will be credited.
+The email will also specify the amount of aid that must be repaid by the student in accordance with the terms and conditions outlined on the federal Master Promissory Note the student signed.
+That is, the student must make scheduled payments to the holder of the loan over a period of time.
+If the school's portion of the funds to be returned creates a balance due on the student's account, the student will be billed.
+Students must pay the outstanding balance in full before registering for additional classes and requesting official transcripts.